• Skip to primary navigation

 • Preheat oven to 350 degrees.
 Spray a 9-inch round cake pan with cooking spray and set aside.

-• In the bowl of a stand mixer, whip together the butter and 1 cup of the sugar until pale and fluffy, 5 to 7 minutes.
+• In the bowl of a stand mixer, whip together the butter and 1 cup of the sugar until pale and fluffy.

 • Add the eggs, one at a time and beat well after each addition.
 Beat in the vanilla.

-• Fold in strawberries.
-Spread the batter in the prepared cake pan.
+• Fold in strawberries using a rubber spatula.
+Spread the batter evenly in the prepared cake pan.

 • Sprinkle the remaining 1/4 cup of sugar evenly over the top of the cake batter.

-• Bake until a wooden pick inserted in the center comes out clean, 35-40 minutes.
+• Bake until a wooden toothpick inserted into the center of the cake comes out clean, about 40 minutes.

 • Let the cake cool completely in the pan and slice and serve the cake from the pan.